adamgreen/KernelDebug_TestPass/README.md

 ## HardFault in Handler Mode
-KernelDebug can debug crashes enccountered in handler mode code, unlike ThreadDebug.
+KernelDebug can debug crashes encountered in handler mode code, unlike ThreadDebug.

 Use GDB to select ```6) Trigger mbed hard fault handler```